Interplay among entanglement, measurement incompatibility, and nonlocality: Introduction

 Entanglement characterizes a joint physical state among multiple parties that cannot be generated through local operations and classical communication (LOCC)~\cite{guhne2009entanglement,horodecki2009quantum}.
 Beyond its role in understanding quantum foundations, entanglement is a useful resource in a variety of quantum information processing tasks, including quantum communication~\cite{curty2004entanglement}, quantum computation~\cite{jozsa2003role}, and quantum metrology~\cite{giovannetti2011advances}.
 With a resource-theoretic perspective, a large class of information processing operations can be interpreted as entanglement conversion processes under LOCC, wherein one may quantify the participation of entanglement using appropriate measures~\cite{vedral1997quantifying,lo1999unconditional,shor2000simple,bennett1996mixed}.
 Therefore, the fundamental question is to detect and quantify entanglement in a system.
-While state tomography fully reconstructs the information of a quantum state and hence the entanglement properties~\cite{raymer1994complex,leonhardt1996discrete,leonhardt1997measuring}, as detection loss and environmental noise are inevitable in practice, the tomography results may suffer from a precision problem.
-Notably, the measurement devices may not even be trusted in extreme adversarial scenarios.
+While state tomography fully reconstructs the information of a quantum state and hence the entanglement properties~\cite{raymer1994complex,leonhardt1996discrete,leonhardt1997measuring}, the validity of results relies on the trustworthiness of the detection probes.
+As detection loss and environmental noise are inevitable in practice, the realistic probes may deviate from the ideal ones~\cite{goh2019experimental}.
+Even worse, when the malfunction is too severe or the measurements are controlled by adversaries, tomography can lead to false entanglement detection for separable states~\cite{xu2014implementation,yuan2016reliable}.